Hot Weather Tips

 - Feel the seat and buckles before putting your child in it.
 In hot weather, lay a towel or cloth over the seat when not in use.

 - Never leave infants or children in a parked vehicle, even if the windows are partially open.

 - Even cool temperatures in the 60s can cause the temperature to rise well above 110° Fahrenheit inside your car.
 The inside temperature can rise almost 20 degrees within the first 10 minutes

 Cold Weather Tips

 - Before strapping in your child, always remove excess clothing like puffy coats.
-They can prevent the straps from tightening enough to properly restrain your child in a car accident.
+They can prevent the straps from tightening enough to properly restrain your child in a car crash.

 - It’s much safer to strap your child in first and then either cover them with a blanket or lay their coat on top of them like a blanket.

-- You can also buy a special car seat poncho that’ll provide warmth without getting in between the straps and your child.
+- You can also buy a special car seat poncho for your child’s infant seat that’ll provide warmth without getting in between the straps and your child.

 Domestic Air Travel